TRKuan/homework1-color-transfer/README.md

 ![](./images/summary.png)
 Compare with the result from CycleGAN
 ![](./images/b.png)
-We can see that CycleGAN is better on preserving the structure of the image while Image Analogies only captures the general style.
+We can see that CycleGAN is better on preserving the structure of the image while Image Analogies only captures the general style.Thus,if we

 As for the resources needed to generate the image.
 CycleGAN needs lots of training data and training time.
 Powerful GPUs are also needed to accelerate the training process.
 On the other hand, Image Analogies only needs 2 carefully picked images as example images and the time is mainly spent on inference not training.